 Hannah Hickman has served on the DECA State Officer Team for three consecutive years as the Vice President, District 2 Vice President, and the State President.
-While in high school she enjoyed participating in leadership conferences and competing at the state and national level.
+While in high school she enjoyed participating in leadership conferences and competing at the state and international level.
 She won first place her freshman year in Business Services Operation Research, sophomore year 1st place in Career Development Project, and second place her junior year in Business Services Operations Research, and 1st place senior year in Finance Operations Research.
 She was Spain Park DECA's grade level Vice-President for DECA for three years and served as the State Liaison her senior year.
+She served as an international campaign manager her senior year.
 She served as a SPHS Ambassador and served as the SPHS Secretary of the Student Government Association.
-She is currently at Auburn University majoring in Finance at Auburn University.
+She is currently at Auburn University majoring in Marketing at Auburn University.

 Spain Park Highlights